hindu-comm/weblogs/manasataramgini/2016/03/2016-03-04_der-singende-knochen-sulapurue1b9a3ae1b987ae1b983-suletyadi.md

 Yezidi domain.
 Perhaps, in actual history, tales such as these were borne to Europe by itinerant shepherds from west Asia like the one in the tale.”
-Somakhya: “Touche Lootika\!
+Somakhya: “Touche Lootika!
 That is very good – you have indeed apprehended the very provenance of this tale.
 Yet there is the Germanic form you narrated, which appears in a different setting suggesting the possibility of two distinct transmissions of this tale into Europe.
 I